© BrunoPress

 Added controversy

 - Sia had also previously apologized for including a scene in which Music is physically restrained, a dangerous practice which many in the autism community have criticized.
-And if that weren't enough, one scene appears to have Ziegler in blackface, using very dark makeup and braids.
+The 2021 film came into the spotlight again in 2023 when Sia shared the news that she has since been diagnosed with autism herself.

 Halle Berry